jcarrano/antidox/doc/source/templating.rst

 to an empty string.
 Also, all line numbers are set to the line number of the directive, for lack of a more meaningful value.

+To apply the XSL transformation, the XML element corresponding to the entity being documented (e.g. a ``<compounddef>`` or a ``<memberdef>``) is extracted from its containing document and the transform is run as if that element was the root element.
+This means XPath expressions may give different results when the the same stylesheet is applied to a whole doxygen XML.
+In addition, an :ref:`antidox-fakeroot` may be necessary if many top-level elements are to be generated from a single XML node.

 antidox-specific attributes
 ---------------------------